Hong Kong-based fintech startup Qupital raises $15M Series A to expand in mainland China

 Qupital has now processed 8,000 trades, totaling HKD $2 billion in value.
 It won’t disclose how many SMEs it has worked with, but co-founder and chairman Andy Chan says that number is in the hundreds.

 Chan tells TechCrunch that in China, Qupital will not compete directly against traditional financial institutions, because it focuses on financing the Hong Kong business entities of Chinese companies in U.S. and Hong Kong currency, instead of onshore renminbi.
-It will also target SMEs underserved by traditional lenders, by using alternative data sources to determine their creditworthiness.
+It also will target SMEs underserved by traditional lenders, by using alternative data sources to determine their creditworthiness.

-In a prepared statement, CEFIF managing director Dennis Cong said “The growing volume of SME and cross-border trading drives a huge demand for alternative financing for SME’s who are underserved in the market and opportunities for investors to earn a decent risk-adjusted return.
+In a prepared statement, CEFIF managing director Dennis Cong said, “The growing volume of SME and cross-border trading drives a huge demand for alternative financing for SME’s who are underserved in the market and opportunities for investors to earn a decent risk-adjusted return.
 We look forward to working with Qupital to broaden its source of capital base and create unparalleled investment opportunities for CreditEase.”